Cal State San Marcos Cougars: Team

+Individual

 Accomplishments

-CSU San Marcos leads as of 2020 in the Women's Golf CCAA Championships and was the runner-up in the 2019 NCAA Division II Women's Golf Championships.
+Cal State San Marcos leads as of 2020 in the Women's Golf CCAA Championships and was the runner-up in the 2019 NCAA Division II Women's Golf Championship.

 Varsity teams

-CSUSM competes in 15 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer and track & field (indoor and outdoor); while women's sports include basketball, cross country, golf, soccer, softball, track & field (indoor and outdoor) and volleyball.
+CSUSM competes in 14 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer and track & field (outdoor only); while women's sports include basketball, cross country, golf, soccer, softball, track & field (indoor and outdoor) and volleyball.
 Former sports included cheerleading and dance.

 Men's basketball

-Jim Saiawas the men's basketball head coach, who led the team to the NAIA Division I National Championship Tournament in 2012–2013.
+Jim Saia was the first men's basketball head coach, who led the team to the NAIA Division I National Championship Tournament in 2012–2013.

 Women's basketball

 In 2010, Cal State San Marcos hired former Palomar College head coach, Sheri Jennum, as their women's basketball head coach.

 Cross country

-Track legend Steve Scott was the Cougars' cross country and track & field coach for 20 years.
+Track athlete Steve Scott was the Cougars' cross country and track & field coach for 20 years.
 They train and/or compete on the Mangrum Track and Field when outdoors.
 In fall 2009, the women's cross country team won their first NAIA National Championship.
 They went on to defend their title the next year in fall 2010.